sherine-k/okd.io/docs/guides/sno-assisted-installer.md

 As the cluster is being installed you will be able to download the kubeconfig file for the cluster.
 It is important to download this before stopping the Assisted Installer as by default the Assisted Installer storage does not persist across a shutdown.

+Once the cluster setup completes you will see the cluster console access details, uncluding the passwork for the kubeadmin password.
+Again, you need to capture this information before stopping the Assisted Installer as the information will be lost if you have not enabled persistence.

 ## Issues to be resolved

+Currently the generated clusters are not installed correctly, so some work needs to be done to correct the setup instructions or find issues with the Assisted Installer or OKD relese files.

 ### SCOS issue